Trump fires foreign policy hawk Bolton, citing strong disagreements

 Bolton, a leading foreign policy hawk and Trump’s third national security adviser, had pressed the president not to let up pressure on North Korea despite diplomatic efforts.
 Bolton, a chief architect of Trump’s strident stance against Iran, had also argued against the president’s suggestions of a possible meeting with the Iranian leadership and advocated a tougher approach on Russia and, more recently, Afghanistan.

+Trump’s announcement of Bolton’s departure followed an acrimonious conversation on Monday night that included their differences over Afghanistan, said a source familiar with the matter.

 The 70-year-old Bolton, who took up the post in April 2018, replacing H.R.
-McMaster, had sometimes been at odds with Secretary of State Mike Pompeo, one of Trump’s main loyalists.
+McMaster, had also often been at odds with Secretary of State Mike Pompeo, one of Trump’s main loyalists.

 Pompeo acknowledged he and Bolton often had differences but he told reporters: “I don’t think that any leader around the world should make any assumption that because some one of us departs that President Trump’s foreign policy will change in a material way.”